Jasminum officinale aka Common White Jasmine

 Common White Jasmine, Common Jasmine, Jessamine, Poet's Jasmine

-How to care for Common White Jasmine
+How difficult is it to take care of Common White Jasmine

 If you're looking for a plant that offers a moderate level of challenge, Common White Jasmine is a great choice to test your gardening skills.